pivorodrigues/devopstips/README.md

 # DevOps Tips!
-A Repository to concentrate all my *Tips* and *Readings* about DevOps and SRE concepts.
+A Repository to concentrate all my *Notes* and *Readings* about DevOps and SRE concepts.

 This repository is based in this [Kamranahmedse](https://github.com/kamranahmedse) DevOps Roadmap: